actions-marketplace-validations/yasassri_setup-wso2-apictl/README.md

 # Setup WSO2 APICTL Github Action

+WSO2 API Controller (apictl) is a command-line tool providing the capability to move APIs, API Products, and Applications across environments and to perform CI/CD operations.
+Furthermore, it can perform WSO2 Micro Integrator (WSO2 MI) server specific operations such as monitoring Synapse artifacts and performing MI management/administrative tasks from the command line.

-This action will Setup WSO2 API-CTL in a Lunux environment.
+This custom GH action will setup WSO2 APICTL in a Linux environment.
 Since there are no usecases for setting up on Windows environments, currently only Linux environments are supported.

 ## Inputs